 - require a lot of work in a single visit

-- or just haven’t been to the dentist in a long time
+- haven’t been to the dentist in a long time

 IV sedation is one of the most effective techniques in relieving dental anxiety for patients and is administered intravenously.
-It is the preferred method and is administered directly through the veins providing rapid sedation.
+It is the preferred method for many patients and is administered directly into the arm to provide rapid sedation.

 - Patients have little memory of the procedure